AquaRanked is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Tank Size

 A 10-gallon tank comfortably houses a group of 8-12 medaka.
-These are social fish that do best in groups of at least 6.
-They primarily occupy the upper water column, so horizontal swimming space matters more than depth — long, shallow tanks are ideal.
+These are social fish that show natural behavior and stay healthier in groups of at least 6.
+They primarily occupy the upper water column, so horizontal swimming space matters more than depth — a long, shallow tank is better than a tall one.

-For breeding setups, a 5-gallon tank works for a trio (1 male, 2 females), though a 10-gallon gives fry more growing room and produces larger, healthier juveniles.
+For breeding setups, a 5-gallon works for a trio (1 male, 2 females), though a 10-gallon gives fry more room and produces faster-growing juveniles.
+See our Best Nano Tanks guide for suitable options in the 5–10 gallon range.

 Water Parameters